beroa/lancer/README.md

-this is an application i'm building to learn MEAN stack and git.
+This is an application I'm building to learn MEAN stack and Git.

-users can create job listings, anyone can fund them, creators choose which of the replies get the funds. everything uses bitcoin testnet.
+Users can create job listings, anyone can fund them, creators choose which of the replies get the funds.
+Everything uses bitcoin testnet.

-# demo
+# Demo
 https://lancerapp.herokuapp.com/

-# running
+# Local Deployment

 'npm install' in root and client folders

-start nodejs server in root with
+Start nodejs server in root with:
 ```
 nodemon --exec npm start
 ```